gilesknap/mciwb/README.md

 outwards
 - **paste**: paste at the paste location with offset.
 Can be used in a loop to make repeating structures.
+- **restore**: restore the world to a previous backup
-- Additional support in mcwb required (profile generators)
+- TODO Additional support in mcwb required (profile generators)

   - **rectangle**: make a rectangle described by copy buffer corners (expects one of the copy dimensions to be size 1)